ChrstphrHll/npc_gen/students/Hanro Fieryat.md

 ---
 # Hanro Fieryat
 ### Description
-- Triton Paladin from Whyndiem
+- Triton Paladin from Glasscliff Garisons
 - 1st year Exploration student in Alderden
 - long wavy lighter blonde hair that's plain, Pale Gray eyes, and Pale Green skin
 - Is Gentle and Sedentary, and has Charisma as their ideal
+- Speaks in a strong, indirect, sudden manner

 ### Notes